gruntwork-io/terragrunt/docs/_docs/05_rfc/variable_output_modification.md

 Using Terragrunt with this module will run into the following issue:

 - Because the output `my_password_hashed` is not marked as sensitive, terraform will error out.
-- `my_list` is missing the type definition, so the input from `terragrunt` will be interpretted as a string.
+- `my_list` is missing the type definition, so the input from `terragrunt` will be interpreted as a string.
 This means that the output `length_my_list` will be the string length, and not the list length.

 We will need to transform these variables and outputs.
 We will introduce the `transform` block to handle this.
 The